tx-lin/vmSafeguard/README.md

 ### Location for backup

-On the ESXi host, you will need to a specific datastore for store the futur backup.
-In my case, I will use the datastore : <b> datastore-backup </b> for example
+On the ESXi host, you will need a specific datastore for store the futur VMs backup.
+In my case, I will use the datastore : <b> datastore-backup </b> as an example.

 ```
 ssh -p 22 root@the-ip-of-your-esxi
 cd /vmfs/volumes/
+ls
-ls # your datastore will be apears"
+# your datastore will be apears"
-# your datastore is identify by an inode (datastore-backup) and an id* like this :
+# your datastore is identify by an inode (datastore-backup) and an id :
-# 5e566f71-06f2da78-82d5-441ea15ee924
+# 5e566f71-06f2da78-82d5-441ea15ee924*
 cd datastore-backup

 ```